VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Networking/networking.md

 [72% of Smart TVs, 46% of Consoles hardcode DNS Settings](https://arxiv.org/abs/2001.08288), [(Hacker News Comments on article)](https://news.ycombinator.com/item?id=25313480)

+#### Bonjour / Zeroconf

+Occassionally, you may find things that want a name given to them by the local system.
+If two systems are running Bonjour / Zeroconf, then you can have a local name that should always point to the device.
+This is particularly handy for setting up devices like the Raspberry Pi Zero as a USB gadget and letting it show up as a network device on the system it's plugged into- now it'll have a local name.
+See [Bonjour (Zeroconf) Networking for Windows and Linux (Adafruit)](https://learn.adafruit.com/bonjour-zeroconf-networking-for-windows-and-linux).

 ### DHCP - Dynamic Host Configuration Protocol

 Some texts will put this in Data or Network layer or Link Layer, it's a bit ambiguous.
 It's not -technically- necessary, much like DNS, but it's used as a core part of the network in most networks.
 It does appear the [RFC 2131](https://tools.ietf.org/html/rfc2131) says it's Link Layer, but it seems most people think it belongs in Application Layer.